-The Oxide 2 in Camel achieves the ultimate balance between plush cushioning and sturdy support and is the perfect neutral stable safety boot.
+Meet the Oxide 2 Camel, your reliable companion for a hard day's work.
+This workbook achieves the ultimate balance between plush cushioning and sturdy support and is the perfect neutral stable safety boot.
 It is our most cushioned workboot yet, without losing its reputation for stability.

 Benefit: Static electricity finds ground through the boots.
 The purpose being to prevent build up of enough static electricity to cause a spark.

 What is it: Australian Standards 2210.3:2009 Additional Classification.
 Antistatic Footwear.
 After conditioning in a dry and wet atmosphere, the electrical resistance is above 100kΩ and less than or equal to 1000kΩ.

 Where is it: Through the sole and insole of the boot.